-Unless the court orders otherwise, no disclosure of the following classes of documents will be ordered: (i) documents that relate to infringement where (in lieu) a product or process description is provided; (ii) documents that relate to validity that came into existence more than two years before or after the earliest claimed priority date of the patent; or (iii) documents that relate to commercial success.
+Unless the court orders otherwise, no disclosure of the following classes of documents will be ordered: (i) documents that relate to infringement where a product or process description is provided (in lieu); (ii) documents that relate to validity that came into existence more than two years before or after the earliest claimed priority date of the patent; or (iii) documents that relate to commercial success.

-The Disclosure Pilot Scheme does not operate in relation to IPEC proceedings, nor to proceedings within the Shorter and Flexible Trial Schemes.
+The Disclosure Scheme does not operate in relation to IPEC proceedings, nor to proceedings within the Shorter and Flexible Trial Schemes.
 In the IPEC, a party does not have an automatic right to any disclosure.
-Instead, disclosure is dealt with at the Case Management Conference on an issue-by-issue basis in accordance with the IPEC's costs-benefit analysis, balancing the likely probative value of the documents against the cost or difficulty of the search.
+Instead, disclosure is dealt with at the Case Management Conference on an issue-by-issue basis, balancing the likely probative value of the documents against the cost or difficulty of the search.